Tranquility Base: Site selection

 For more than two years, NASA planners considered a collection of 30 potential sites for the first crewed landing.
 Based on high-resolution photographs taken by the Lunar Orbiter spacecraft, and photos and data taken by the uncrewed Surveyor landers, this list was narrowed down to five sites located near the lunar equator.
 They ranged between 45 degrees east and west, and 5 degrees north and south of the center of the Moon's facing side.
 They were numbered 1 to 5, going from east to west.
 Site number 2, centered at 0°42′50″N 23°42′28″E, was the Sea of Tranquility site ultimately chosen.
 Since a precision landing was not expected on the first mission, the target area was an ellipse measuring 11.5 mi east and west by 3.0 mi north and south.

 On the landing, a combination of thrust from residual pressure in the docking tunnel that connected the Lunar Module with the command module Columbia in orbit, and an imperfect understanding of the Moon's uneven gravitational field, resulted in navigation errors which pushed the powered descent initiation point about 3 mi, and thus the computer-targeted landing spot about 4 mi, downrange (west) of the planned target.
 The automated targeting system was taking Eagle toward what Armstrong described as a "football-field sized crater, with a large number of big boulders and rocks for about one or two crater diameters around it", which he avoided by assuming manual control and flying a bit farther downrange.
 The landing was still within the target ellipse.

 Name

-Armstrong named the site at 20:17:58 UTC, approximately 18 seconds after his and Aldrin's successful landing, as he announced:
+Armstrong announced the name of the site at 20:17:58 UTC, approximately 18 seconds after his and Aldrin's successful landing, as he announced:

 Houston, Tranquility Base here.
 The Eagle has landed.

 During training, Armstrong and Aldrin had exclusively used the callsign "Eagle" in simulated ground conversations, both before and after landing.
 Armstrong and Aldrin decided on using "Tranquility Base" just before the flight, telling only Capsule Communicator Charles Duke before the mission, so Duke would not be taken by surprise.

 The name has become a permanent designation for the site.
 Although the name was designated by the Apollo astronauts, the International Astronomical Union officially recognizes the designation "Tranquility Base".
 It is listed on lunar maps as Statio Tranquillitatis, conforming to the standard use of Latin for lunar place names.